India

-In the 1st millennium, Islam, Christianity, Judaism, and Zoroastrianism became established on India's southern and western coasts.
-In the early centuries of the 2nd millennium Muslim armies from Central Asia intermittently overran India's northern plains.
-The resulting Delhi Sultanate drew northern India into the cosmopolitan networks of medieval Islam.
-In south India, the Vijayanagara Empire created a long-lasting composite Hindu culture.
-In the Punjab, Sikhism emerged, rejecting institutionalised religion.
-The Mughal Empire ushered in two centuries of economic expansion and relative peace, and left a a rich architectural legacy.
-Gradually expanding rule of the British East India Company turned India into a colonial economy but consolidated its sovereignty.
+Early in the 2nd millennium, Muslim armies from Central Asia intermittently overran India's northern plains, eventually establishing the Delhi Sultanate, and drawing India into the cosmopolitan networks of medieval Islam.
+In South India, the Vijayanagara Empire created a long-lasting composite culture.
+During this era, Sikhism emerged in the Punjab, rejecting established religious institutions.
+The Mughal Empire ushered in two centuries of economic expansion and relative peace, leaving a rich architectural legacy.
+Through its gradually expanding rule, the British East India Company consolidated territorial control over the subcontinent while transforming India into a colonial economy.
 British Crown rule began in 1858.
-The rights promised to Indians were granted slowly, but technological changes were introduced, and modern ideas of education and the public life took root.
-A nationalist movement emerged in India, the first in the non-European British Empire and an influence on other nationalist movements.
-Noted for nonviolent resistance after 1920, it became the primary factor in ending British rule.
-In 1947, the British Indian Empire was partitioned into two independent dominions, a Hindu-majority dominion of India and a Muslim-majority dominion of Pakistan.
-A large-scale loss of life and an unprecedented migration accompanied the partition.
+Although equality before the law promised to Indians was slow to materialise, technological changes were introduced while modern education and the public life took root.
+A nationalist movement emerged in India, the first in the non-European British Empire.
+Noted for nonviolent resistance after 1920, it was a major factor in ending British rule.
+In 1947, the British Indian Empire was partitioned into the independent dominions of a Hindu-majority India and a Muslim-majority Pakistan.
+The partition brought large-scale loss of life and unprecedented migration.